 To add and retrieve a value:

 null value to the map is the same as removing the key:

 map["John"] = null; // Same as map.remove("John")

-If you add a number, a boolean, a String, or a const type to the map, it will act like a regular map, because these types are never garbage-collected.
+If you use null, a number, a boolean, a String, or a const type as the map key, it will act like a regular map, because these types are never garbage-collected.
 All other types of object may be garbage-collected.

 To retrieve a value added to the map, you can use the equivalent syntaxes

 map[x] = yis equivalent to

 map.add(key: x, value: y), but the object is later retrieved by identity.